 Limitations of VLOOKUP Function and Some Alternatives in Excel

-- Here, you cannot use the VLOOKUP function when the lookup_value is not in the first column of the table.
+- You cannot use the VLOOKUP function when the lookup_value is not in the first column of the table.
 For example, in the previous example, you cannot use the VLOOKUP function to know the name of the candidate who got a 90 on the written exam.

-- However, you can use the IF, IFS, INDEX MATCH, XLOOKUP, or FILTER functions of Excel to solve this (Here, you may visit this article).
+- You can use the IF, IFS, INDEX MATCH, XLOOKUP, or FILTER functions of Excel to solve this (check this article for more details).

-- Furthermore, VLOOKUP returns only the first value if more than one value matches the lookup_value.
-In these cases, you can use the FILTER function to get all the values (Here, you may visit this article).
+- VLOOKUP returns only the first value if more than one value matches the lookup_value.
+In such cases, you can use the FILTER function to get all the values (Check this article to learn more).

 Download Practice Workbook